awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-after.md

 Settings defined in a saved configuration override settings in configuration files, and are overridden by settings configured using the environment management console\.

-See [Saved Configurations](environment-configuration-methods-before.md#configuration-options-before-savedconfig) for details on creating saved configurations\.
+See [Saved configurations](environment-configuration-methods-before.md#configuration-options-before-savedconfig) for details on creating saved configurations\.

-### Using the Elastic Beanstalk Console<a name="configuration-options-after-console-configpage"></a>
+### Using the Elastic Beanstalk console<a name="configuration-options-after-console-configpage"></a>

 The Elastic Beanstalk console presents many configuration options on the **Configuration** page for each environment\.